ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: Dolby Vision configuration dvvC

-Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles greater than 7.
+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles 8 to 10 included and 20.

 ### mvcC